-- Sections that describe validity and reliability or trustworthiness - Section on protection of human subjects - Sections on researcher identity or positionality.
+- Sections that describe validity and reliability or trustworthiness - A section on protection of human subjects - A section on researcher identity or positionality.
 (The way in which you write this section will differ depending upon your approach and underlying framing, but you should tell the reader something about who you are as the researcher and what you bring to the proposed study) - Summary of the approach and why it is relevant for the problem under study.